MarkusBernhardt/ReSparker/README.md

 ```

 # Change ring type
-The machine type is encoded in the last byte of record 7 and 9.
+The machine type is encoded in the byte 4 of record 7 and 9.
 Commercial machines are defined as 14.
 Consumer machines use 6.
+The hollow of the ring is encoded in byte 3 of record 7 and coded differently for consumer and commercial rings.
+See the list in [Data Layout](https://github.com/MarkusBernhardt/ReSparker/blob/main/doc/ring-data-layout.txt).
+When you encounter a ring with an hollow not marked as confirmed, please give me a short notice.
 ```
 pm3 --> hf mfu rdbl -k DEADBEEF -b 7
 pm3 --> hf mfu rdbl -k DEADBEEF -b 9

-pm3 --> hf mfu wrbl -k DEADBEEF -b 7 -d xxxxxx06
+pm3 --> hf mfu wrbl -k DEADBEEF -b 7 -d xxxx2506
 pm3 --> hf mfu wrbl -k DEADBEEF -b 9 -d xxxxxx06
 ```